Ikuyu/Lipla/README.md

 Lipla helps you to accomplish your goals; the goals you want to achieve before you die and leave this so called planet earth.

-To accomplish a goal, you'll have to translate it into one or more actions.
+To accomplish a goal, you'll need to translate it into one or more actions.
 Every action is accomplished through a series of agreements.
 Agreements go together with alerts.
-Alerts are the things you should avoid doing, in order to reach your goals.
+Alerts are the things you should avoid doing in order to reach your goals.

 Command line options: